 Custody exchanges following divorce are often tough.
 No matter how bitter and hostile the process of ending your marriage was, if you have kids, you’re going to see your ex for at least a few minutes when picking up or dropping off.

 Depending on how the parenting plan shakes out, you may potentially encounter your ex a few times a week.
 In the best of times, these custody exchanges are awkward.
-In less-than-optimal circumstances, they can devolve into open conflict.
-If things are bad, these meetings may even turn dangerous.
+But there are things you can do to minimze that.

 Select a neutral spot where your ex is less likely to start a fight—though admittedly, some people will fight anywhere.
-A centrally located park or mall are both good options.
-So are restaurants, coffee shops, and even supermarket parking lots.
+A centrally located park or mall both offer good options.
+So do restaurants, coffee shops, and even supermarket parking lots.

 2. Bring A Witness

 Just like some people are reluctant to cause a stir in public, they may also behave better with a witness.
 Especially if it’s someone they know.

 Consider bringing a mutual acquaintance along for the custody exchange.
 A trusted friend who remains connected to both of you is often ideal.